Dallas North Tollway: Route description

-Future
+Capacity projects and extensions

 At the Tollway's southern end, near downtown, the agency has rebuilt the road around the main toll plaza and added ramps at Oak Lawn Avenue.
 This project, started in 2006, ended in late fall 2008.
-On the southern sector of the tollway, the agency plans to spend about US$43 million to add an entrance and exit at Oak Lawn and rebuild most of the tollway surface from the Interstate 35E ramps to Lemmon Avenue.
+On the southern sector of the tollway, the agency plans to spend about US$43 million to add an entrance and exit at Oak Lawn and rebuild most of the tollway surface from the I-35E ramps to Lemmon Avenue.
 The tollway authority has completely rebuilt the aging toll plaza, adding a third TollTag express lane in each direction.
 This work coincides with major projects by the city of Dallas to rebuild part of Oak Lawn under the tollway, and by Dallas Area Rapid Transit (DART) to build a rail line along nearby Harry Hines Boulevard.

-The North Texas Tollway Authority started work in January 2006 at seven north Dallas locations to improve ramps and add merging lanes.
+The North Texas Tollway Authority started work in January 2006 at seven North Dallas locations to improve ramps and add merging lanes.
 The project cost US$14 million.
 Northbound projects included adding acceleration or auxiliary lanes between Keller Springs and Trinity Mills roads and between Alpha and Spring Valley roads.
 Southbound projects include adding outside lane pavement at the President George Bush Turnpike exit; between the Bush Turnpike entrance ramp and Frankford Road; between the Frankford entrance ramp and Sojourn Drive; around the Keller Springs exit at the main lane toll plaza; and between the Keller Springs toll plaza and Spring Valley.
 The projects would noticeably lengthen many shorter merging lanes, including one at Trinity Mills where vehicles must merge quickly after driving around a curve.